wp-plugins/catwalker/readme.txt

 == Description ==

 The catWalker plugin lets you do more with WordPress categories.
-The plugin has three main uses.
+The plugin has these main uses.

 1. Generate a customizable list of categories within the contents of a page or post
 1. Create a configurable widget that will make it easy for visitors to find posts or pages at the intersection of two categories
 1. Generate a list of cross-categorizations on a page or post
+1. List the posts or pages from a given category on a page or post

 In addition, users can opt to use a hierarchical custom taxonomy (called "Attributes") that applies to Pages as well as Posts.